biopragmatics/bioregistry/docs/guides/literature_curation.md

 ## Relevancy Type Table

-This table of `relevancy_type` tags is continuously evolving as new papers are evaluated.
+This table of `relevancy_type` tags is continuously evolving as new papers are evaluated and is subject to change in the future.

 | Key                      | Definition                                                                |
 |--------------------------|---------------------------------------------------------------------------|